The Call process has evolved gradually since the 1st Call was launched back in 2013.

 - Phase 1 (Concept Phase): The Project Concept Phase preceding the development of Project Outlines has been introduced with the Mitigation Action Facility Call for Projects 2023.
 The period for submitting Project Concepts lasts for two months.
 For the presentation of Project Concepts, a standardised web-based questionnaire (an Open Application Platform, OAP) is used inviting Applicants to provide details on the envisioned intervention (no Annexes to fill out, but information on the overall idea, rationale, technical and financial support, intended impacts, etc.) guided by the questions that will at a later stage require further, more detailed, elaboration in the Project Outline.
 The submission of Project Concepts is mandatory in order to proceed to the next steps in the selection process.
 All submitted Project Concepts undergo a desk assessment by the TSU.
 Based on the assessment and recommendation of the TSU, the Board selects up to 25 Project Concepts to proceed to the Project Outline Phase.

-- Phase 2 (Outline Phase): A limited number of up to 25 Project Concepts approved to enter the Outline Phase are invited to submit Project Outlines supplemented by a number of Annexes detailing among others the project business model and financial mechanism, Logframe, GHG emission reductions, endorsement by key national ministries, etc. The Outline Phase, i.e. the period designated for the development and submission of a Project Outline, lasts for about three months.
-It is also foreseen that a limited number of promising Project Concepts submitted by Applicants / ASPs that have limited previous experience with the Mitigation Action Facility (i.e. its predecessor, the NAMA Facility) can receive support in Outline development.
+- Phase 2 (Outline Phase): A limited number of up to 25 Project Concepts approved to enter the Outline Phase are invited to submit Project Outlines supplemented by a number of Annexes detailing among others the project business model and financial mechanism, Logframe, GHG emission reductions, endorsement by key national ministries, etc. The Outline Phase, i.e. the period designated for the development and submission of a Project Outline, lasts for about two months.
+It is also foreseen that a limited number of Project Concepts (out of the 25 selected) submitted by Applicants / ASPs that have limited previous experience with the Mitigation Action Facility (and its predecessor, the NAMA Facility) can receive support in Outline development.
 All submitted Outlines undergo a thorough desk assessment, and some of them an additional in-depth on-site assessment by an independent external evaluator and the TSU.
 Based on the assessment and recommendation of the external evaluator and the TSU, the Board selects projects for funding of DPP.

 - Phase 3 (DPP, or Proposal Phase): During DPP, support is provided for a more detailed preparation and refinement of projects.
 DPP of an individual project lasts either 10 or 15 months – the duration should be identified and indicated by the Applicant / ASP in the Project Outline.
 At the end of DPP, a Project Proposal needs to be submitted.
 Project Proposals undergo an assessment by external evaluators and the TSU.
 Based on the assessment and recommendation of the external evaluators and the TSU, the Board selects projects for funding of the Implementation Phase.